 Put up or disassemble the tent

 During setup, poles and zippers are the most vulnerable to damages.
-Thus, you should be aware of.
+Thus, you should be aware of it.

 Please keep the poles’ ends from banging with each other and getting dents/cracks.
 Plus, try not to overstress and deform the poles.

 We also recommend uống footprints, if there are any, to protect the floor from dirt, water, and excessive abrasion.
-This, helpfully, relieves the cleaning and lengthen the lifespan of the tent.
+This, helpfully, relieves the cleaning and lengthens the lifespan of the tent.

 Use the tent gently